itinance/yair-token/DEVELOPMENT.md

 In another terminal:

-Change into working directory for smart contracts (without the “>”):
+Change into working directory for smart contracts:

 ```
 cd ~/Development/yair/yair-token